esenyel/esenyel.github.io/_pages/about.md

 Recent News
 ===
-* August 2022, I'm selected for [EECS Rising Stars Workshop] (https://risingstars.utexas.edu/ "Workshop Website") at UT Austin!
+* August 2022, I'm selected for [EECS Rising Stars Workshop](https://risingstars.utexas.edu/ "Workshop Website") at UT Austin!

 * July 2022, Our papers "Dynamics-Aware Spatiotemporal Occupancy Prediction in Urban Environments" and "Learning Enabled Fast Planning and Control in Dynamic Environments with Intermittent Information" are accepted at IROS 2022.